 What is the maximum pillar 3a amount in 2022?

-The maximum amount in 2021 for persons with a pension fund is CHF 6883.
+The maximum amount in 2022 for persons with a pension fund is CHF 6883.
 Persons without a pension fund can pay in a maximum of 20% of earned income, up to a maximum of CHF 34 416.
-The maximum amount is reset each year.
+As a rule, the maximum amount is redefined every year or every two years.

 How can I save on taxes with pillar 3a?

 If you contribute to pillar 3a, you’ll benefit from tax advantages.
 Your deposits can be fully deducted from income tax up to the permissible maximum amount.
 Each year, you’ll receive a receipt showing the amount you have deposited, which you can submit with your tax return.

-To ensure that you can benefit from the advantages for the current tax period, be sure to make the deposits to pillar 3 by mid-December.
+To ensure that you can benefit from the advantages for the current tax period, be sure to make deposits to pillar 3 by mid-December.

 When can I start contributing to pillar 3a?